datastaxdevs/workshop-intro-to-cassandra/README.md

 ## 1. Create your Astra instance

-`ASTRA` service is available at url [https://astra.datastax.com](https://dtsx.io/workshop). `ASTRA` is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster. `Astra` offers **5 Gb Tier Free Forever** and you **don't need a credit card** or anything to sign-up and use it.
+`ASTRA` service is available at url [https://astra.datastax.com](https://dtsx.io/workshop). `ASTRA` is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster. `ASTRA` offers a **25 Gb Serverless Tier for Free** and you **don't need a credit card** or anything to sign-up and use it.

 **✅ Step 1a.
 Register (if needed) and Sign In to Astra** : You can use your `Github`, `Google` accounts or register with an `email`.